 Strategies for Multiple Types of SAT Math Problems

-Many SAT math problems can be solved in multiple ways and there are two different strategies that can apply to many math problems on the test.
-Understanding these strategies can allow you to answer questions on math topics you are wary of or even topics you don't understand much at all.
+Many SAT Math problems can be solved in multiple ways, and there are two different strategies that can apply to many math problems on the test.
+Understanding these strategies allows you to answer questions on math topics you're wary of—even topics you don't understand much at all!

 Instead of actually solving the math problem, you can use the structure of the test against itself by plugging in answer choices one at a time and seeing which one yields the correct answer.
 Learn how to do this here!

 For complex algebra problems, nothing beats working with real numbers instead of variables.
 In this guide, we'll show you exactly how to do this on the SAT Math section.

 Now, let's look at each math topic on the SAT by subject.

 Plane and Solid Geometry

 There's a lot of information here, so take your time with it and balance your studies over a period of several months, if possible.
 The SAT Math section is complicated and there is a lot to study and understand if you want to do really well on it.

 But always take to heart that it is possible for you to do well on SAT Math.
 It takes dedication and discipline, but mastering the Math section is completely doable.
 Taking the time to work through these guides is a great first step!

-If you're still feeling overwhelmed, it may be a good idea to work with a prep program.
-Our PrepScholar SAT prep program learns your strengths and weaknesses and tailors your study materials and lessons to the areas where you need it most.
-We'll also show you how to balance out your time over the course of your prep so that you can get the most for every hour that you prep.
+If you're still feeling overwhelmed, it might be a good idea to work with a prep program.
+Our PrepScholar SAT program learns your strengths and weaknesses to tailor your study materials and lessons to the areas where you need it most.
+We also show you how to balance out your time over the course of your SAT prep so you can get the most for every hour you study.

-And if you're still procrastinating, take a look at how you can overcome it and get your focus back.
+And if you're still procrastinating on your SAT studies, take a look at how you can overcome it and get your focus back.